-$$E_c(q) = \exp(-\frac{1}{2} (\pi \lambda \delta)^2 q^4) \tag{3}$$ where δ is the defocus spread due to chromatic aberration.
-Therefore, increase of the defocus leads via $E_s(q)$ to more damping at high spatial frequency if the illumination semi-angle α_i is not small enough.
-Recently, Glaeser et~al. (2021) pointed out that α can be as low as $1-2~\mu rad.$, and that therefore the damping of the CTF is not so much due to the spatial coherence of the electron source, so that defoci values as high as $4~\mu m$ could be used.
-However, a high defocus results in information that becomes delocalized outside the field of view of the detector (Glaeser et~al., 2021).
+$$E{c}(q) = \exp\left[-\frac{1}{2}(\pi\lambda\delta)^{2}q^{4}\right], \tag{3}$$ where δ is the defocus spread due to chromatic aberration.
+Therefore, increase of the defocus leads via $E_s(q)$ to more damping at high spatial frequency if the illumination semiangle α_i is not small enough.
+Recently, Glaeser et al. (2021) pointed out that α can be as low as 1-2 μrad, and that therefore the damping of the CTF is not so much due to the spatial coherence of the electron source, so that defoci as high as 4 μm could be used.
+However, a high defocus results in information that becomes delocalized outside the field of view of the detector (Glaeser et al., 2021).
 To this extent a small defocus value is still useful with the limited camera field that becomes further limited when very small pixel sizes are used for sub-2 Å structure reconstruction.
-Moreover, to reach atomic resolution reconstruction for biomolecules, aberration correction is essential.
-The axial coma aberration is the most limiting aberration in the atomic resolution regime, which can be corrected by software (Nakane et~al., 2020, Zivanov et~al., 2020) or by hardware such as by using a spherical aberration corrector (Yip et~al., 2020).
-Henderson (1995) represented the contrast of the image with a factor C, which varies from 0 to 1 (Henderson, 1995, Zhang et~al., 2020).
-This multiplicative factor C degrades the value of $X{\rm sig}$ in equation (1), making it difficult to determine structures of smaller proteins (< 100 kDa) to high resolution.
+Moreover, to reach atomic resolution reconstruction for biomolecules. aberration correction is essential.
+The axial coma aberration is the most limiting aberration in the atomic resolution regime, which can be corrected by software (Nakane et al., 2020; Zivanov et al., 2020) or by hardware such as by using a spherical aberration corrector (Yip et al., 2020).
+Henderson (1995) represented the contrast of the image with a factor C, which varies from 0 to 1 (Henderson, 1995; Zhang et al., 2020).
+This multiplicative factor C degrades the value of X{sig} in equation (1), making it difficult to determine structures of smaller proteins (<100 kDa) to high resolution.

-$$E_s(q) = \exp\left(-\left(\frac{\pi\alpha_i}{\lambda}\right)^2 (C_s\lambda^3 q^3 - \Delta f\lambda q)^2\right) \tag{4}$$
+$$E{\rm s}(q) = \exp\left[-\left(\frac{\pi\alpha_i}{\lambda}\right)^2 \left(C{\rm s}\lambda^3 q^3 - \Delta f\lambda q\right)^2\right],\tag{4}$$

 Here, we review alternative cryo-EM techniques for obtaining structural information of biomolecules in solution, mainly for weak phase objects, e.g. samples for SPA.
-SPA is carried out using conventional phase contrast TEM, whereas cryo-STEM has been used for tomography of thicker biological samples

-(Wolf & Elbaum, 2019, Waugh et al., 2020).
+SPA is carried out using conventional phase contrast TEM, whereas cryogenic scanning transmission electron microscopy (cryo-STEM) has been used for tomography of thicker biological samples (Wolf & Elbaum, 2019; Waugh et al., 2020).
 Here, we discuss alternative techniques, exotic within the field of structural biology, which have different information transfer functions.
-We review TEM techniques, such as phase plate, multi-pass TEM, and off-axis holography, as well as STEM techniques, such as ptychography, and a quantum sorter.
+We review TEM techniques, such as phase plate, multi-pass transmission electron microscopy (MPTEM) and off-axis holography, as well as STEM techniques, such as ptychography, and a quantum sorter.
 All these techniques will be discussed qualitatively in the next section.
 They provide alternative information transfer schemes, which, ultimately, could serve to improve the dose-efficiency in cryo-EM.